Tvalc/GCA/docs/Story/chapters/Ch3.md

 - Party combo abilities
 - Resource transfer system
 - New enemy types in B2 zone
+- Party combo abilities
+- **Party System**: Up to 4 characters can be in the party at once.
+Party members can be swapped at rest points.
+Party composition affects dialogue, combat bonuses, and story outcomes.
+Relationship levels between characters unlock special abilities and combo attacks.

 ### Surface World
 - Base building and management